- Common Name

-- Turacos are the only birds to possess true red and green pigmentation.
+Turacos are the only birds to possess true red and green pigmentation.
 When you look at most birds, the color you are seeing is a reflection produced by the feather structure.
-The turaco's red pigment (turacin) and green pigment (turacoverdin) both contain copper.
-In fact, if you stirred a glass of water with a red turaco feather, the water would turn pink!
+Their red pigment (turacin) and green pigment (turacoverdin) both contain copper.

-- On their head is a beautiful crest, which stands about 5 cm (2 in.) when they are excited.
+Turacos have a beautiful crest on their head which stands about 5 cm (2 in.) tall when they are excited.

-- These turacos live in flocks of up to 12 individuals.
-They are shy and prefer to perch out of sight.
+These birds live in flocks of up to 12 individuals.
+They are shy and prefer to remain hidden.

-- They are monogamous in breeding.
-During courtship, the male turaco will feed the female.
-Together, they build their nest; mother and father take turns sitting on the eggs.
+This species tends to form monogamous breeding pairs.
+During courtship, the male will feed the female.
+They build their nest together and the parents take turns sitting on the eggs.
 Once the eggs have hatched, other flock members help the new mother care for the chicks.
 Chicks can fly at 4 weeks of age.
-They may leave the nest at 6 weeks of age (or decide to stay with the flock).
+They may leave the nest at 6 weeks of age.

-- When faced with danger, they sit very still and fly away at the last minute with power flaps, revealing the crimson color under their wings.
+When faced with danger, they sit very still and fly away at the last minute with powerful flaps, revealing the crimson color under their wings.